-Despite high inflation and other economic pressures, the luxury watch market in South Africa is showing strong growth.
+Despite high inflation and other economic pressures, the luxury watch market in South Africa continues to show strong growth.
+In September 2025, luxury watches were even considered a smarter investment than property.

-With some caveats, the right watch brands are strong investments.
-A luxury watch is also a personal asset, which can be sold or used to secure a loan at a chosen time.
+A luxury watch is also a personal asset, which can be sold or used to secure a loan.

 Value of SA’s luxury watch market

-The luxury watch market in South Africa is small in comparison to those in countries like China and the United States.
-Nonetheless, it is showing steady, significant growth.
+The luxury watch market in South Africa is small compared to the markets in China and the United States.
+Nonetheless, it has been showing steady, significant growth since 2019 along with the rest of the luxury goods market.

-Most recently, revenue for the market was pegged at a little over US$116 million.
+Most recently, revenue for the luxury watch market was pegged at a little over US$150 million.

-According to the latest market forecast, the segment is expected to grow annually by 3.44% over the next five to six years.
+According to the latest market forecast, the segment is expected to grow annually by 6.73% over the next five years.

 Increasing value of luxury watches